mysrcs/hugooooo/content/blog/2020-05-15-PeerTube-bootstrap-fund.md

 contributors, has put in the hard engineering work to build a great platform, and now we want to see it filled with content.

+**Notice**: the first round of applicants has been processed.
+Check back in later - we may ask for more applications in the future.

 [peertube]: https://joinpeertube.org/en/

 <img class="inline-img"